Can an employee appeal against the employer?

 - Requests for flexible working;

-- Automatic enrollment in a pension scheme;
+- Automatic enrolment in a pension scheme;

 - Trade union membership or activities;